 How A Medical Association Used a Physical Representation of Diversity to Create a Fun and Engaging Conversation

 The Academy of Communication in Healthcare (ACH) defines diversity as any and all differences between and among people.
 ACH welcomes all diversities, recognizing that various life experiences, perspectives and cultures inform and enrich their understanding of the world, each other and themselves.
-ACH is committed to building an inclusive organization and has identified diversification of membership as a priority action.
+AMR and ACH is committed to building an inclusive organization and has identified diversification of membership as a priority action.

 ACH continues to make great strides in their diversity and inclusion efforts as leaders, committees, staff and members work toward this common goal for the Academy.
 Merging with our efforts was their second year co-locating ACH Forum, a research conference and ACH ENRICH, a healthcare communication course.
 While the conference and the course have uniquely different goals for the attendees, all of the attendees share a passion for communication in healthcare.
 The challenge was to create a means of continuing the conversation around the organization’s diversity goals at this combined meeting.